 Actuator Arm

-The actuator contains read or write heads.
-These heads are controlled by an arm that moves, which puts the heads in their accurate position.
-It is coated with a thin magnetic material which allows its smooth functioning.
+The actuator has read or write heads that are controlled by an arm, which moves the heads to their precise position.
+The arm is coated with a thin magnetic material, enabling smooth operation.

 Adaptive Caching

-It can magnify performance by adjusting and adapting to the program on the move.
-It is a cache engine found on a hard disk with ductile lifetime power.
+A cache engine found on a hard disk, it can magnify performance by adjusting and adapting to the program on the move, with a ductile lifetime power.

 Address